Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Hyperparameter optimization

 \subsection{Multi-objective machine learning}

 A concept closely related but different to MOHPO is multi-objective machine learning.
-To understand the difference, it is important to differentiate between first level \textit{model parameters} (e.g., weights of a neural network or learned decision rules) and second order \textit{hyperparameters} (HPs) (e.g., neural network architectures and optimizers)~\citep{bischl2021hyperparameter}.
-Model parameters are fixed by the ML algorithm at training time in accordance to one or multiple metrics, whereas HPs are chosen by the ML practitioner before training and influence the behavior of the learning algorithm and the structure of its associated hypothesis space.
+To understand the difference, it is important to differentiate between first level \textit{model parameters} (e.g., weights of a neural network or learned decision rules) and second order \textit{hyperparameters} (e.g., neural network architectures and optimizers)~\citep{bischl2021hyperparameter}.
+Model parameters are fixed by the ML algorithm at training time in accordance to one or multiple metrics, whereas hyperparameters are chosen by the ML practitioner before training and influence the behavior of the learning algorithm and the structure of its associated hypothesis space.
 We define multi-objective ML methods as those that focus on learning first level parameters (sometimes together with second level hyperparameters).
-Our work, in contrast, concentrates on \textit{hyperparameter optimization} for ML algorithms, i.e., \textit{tuning} second level HPs.
-An example to further illustrate this distinction can be found in~\citet{suttorp2006multobj_svm}: The authors examine both tuning model parameters and hyperparameters in order to improve performance of a support vector machine (SVM).
-To provide a clearer picture and to enable a better distinction, we try to give an overview of existing approaches and inherent pros and cons in multi-objective ML before we continue.
-While this section focuses on summarizing key ideas, a more comprehensive summary and case study of such approaches was conducted in~\citet{jin2008pareto}.
-Broadly, multi-objective ML approaches try to internally balance for \textit{improved generalization}, \textit{multiple error metrics} or \textit{improved interpretability} to obtain more diversity in \textit{ensemble members} and many other criteria (c.f.~\citet{jin2008pareto} for a list of existing approaches).
-Another potential advantage of internally optimizing multiple objectives is that it may help the ML algorithm to escape local optima, thus improving the accuracy of the ML model.
-To provide an example,~\citet{iglesia2004} use a variant of NSGA-II (c.f.
-Section~\ref{sssec:prominent_moeas}) to learn association rules that are accurate, simple and diverse.
-However, trade-offs are not exposed as hyperparameters to be tuned, but instead the method yields a set of rules, which approximate the Pareto set.
+Our work, in contrast, concentrates on \textit{hyperparameter optimization} for ML algorithms, i.e., tuning \textit{second} level hyperparameters.
+While the search space is generally smaller for hyperparameter optimization, the problem tends to be more expensive as multiple evaluations of the ML algorithm are required.
 Feature selection is a topic that borders MOHPO and multi-objective ML and is often handled in a multi-objective manner~\citep{binder2020mosmafs, mierswa2006information, banerjee2006feature_selection_rough}.
 We consider feature selection as closely related to HPO and will therefore dedicate large portions of Section~\ref{ssec:sparseness} to this topic.
 However, it should be noted that feature selection is often grouped with multi-objective ML, as e.g., in~\citet{jin2006multi}.